Closed vs Open Hips: A Yoga Primer

 A Down Dog Split is a great pose in which to feel the difference between closed and open hips.
 Both hip points face forward in Downward Facing Dog, just like in Mountain Pose.
 To come into the split while keeping the hips in a closed (sometimes also called squared, just to further complicate matters!) position, lift your left leg straight up and back without changing the position of the hip points/pelvis at all.
 Flex your left foot so that your toes point straight down at the floor.
 Your leg may not get up super high but that’s ok.

 To transition to an open hip, rotate your pelvis to stack the left hip point over the right one.
 Your left toes are now facing the left wall and your left instep is parallel to the floor.
 You can lift your leg a lot higher in the open position, which may be why people use it as the default.
-Open versus closed should be a conscious decision, however, since the relative height of the leg is of no consequence at all, but merely a byproduct of the orientation of the pelvis.
+Open versus closed should be a conscious decision, however, since the relative height of the leg is of no consequence, being merely a byproduct of the orientation of the pelvis.

 Move back and forth between the closed and open position to get a feel for it.